 The type of home insurance you need as the owner of a semi-attached house depends on how the title of the duplex is registered.
 Condo and freehold titles are the most common, you can read more about both below.

 There are several other types of titles for duplexes.
 If you’re unsure what type of title you have on your semi-attached house, check with your local land titles office.

-Also described below is a brief overview of the home insurance needs for these freehold and condo/strata duplex owners.
 If you have any questions about insurance for a semi-attached house, please don’t hesitate to call us at 1.855.331.6933.

-With a condo (or strata) title, you have exclusive use and ownership of your portion of the semi-attached house; however, the land and building are considered part of a larger property for which you share financial responsibility, maintenance, etc. with the other unit owner.
+With a condo (or strata) title, you have exclusive use and ownership of your portion of the semi-attached house.
+However, the land and building are considered part of a larger property for which you share financial responsibility, maintenance, etc. with the other unit owner.